 Pacman Frog Size

-This species has robust legs and a sturdy skull that takes up much of their body.
-They are known for being a stocky frog.
+They have robust legs and a sturdy skull that takes up much of their body.
+They are known for being stocky frogs.

 Females grow significantly larger than males and can reach seven inches in size.
 Males average three to four inches in body length.